andrelandgraf/andrelandgraf/contents/articles/2023-11-19_how-to-tame-the-unknown-and-anything-else.md

 When we observe a union type like `string | null | undefined` in our code, it is our job to narrow the type to a specific type if needed.

 Note that union types are super powerful and can be used for many things.
-Here, we only focus on the case where TypeScript assigns a union type to a variable because it doesn't know the exact type, and we want to narrow the type to a specific type.
+Here, we only focus on the case where TypeScript assigns a union type to a variable because it doesn't know the exact type, and we want to narrow the type to be specific.

 ## Why typecasting with `as` is not the best solution